NickSpangler/amazing-race-cli/README.md

 ## Usage

 To launch the program, in your terminal of choice navigate to your new 'amazingracecli' directory.
 Within that parent folder you'll find a bin directory, and within the bin directory is your executable file titled 'run-race'.
-From within the bin directory, execute './bin/run-race' in your console, and the program will launch.
+From within the 'amazingracecli' directory, execute './bin/run-race' in your console, and the program will launch.
 Enjoy!

 ## Development